 Once every few months we'll email you about site additions and cruising news - unless you unsubscribe, of course!

-This page describes general characteristics of the Mediterranean (weather, when to go, yacht support), then compares the main Mediterranean cruising areas - West Med, Adriatic, East Med, The Levant and N Africa coasts.
+This page describes general characteristics of the Mediterranean (weather, when to go, yacht support), then briefly compares the main Mediterranean cruising areas - West Med, Adriatic, East Med, The Levant and N Africa coasts.

 In the warm and tide-less waters of the Mediterreanean pilotage is generally very easy.
 In many regions, the cruising season is as long as you want.
 Magnificent scenery, live volcanoes, well preserved relics of early civilisations, bustling cities full of character, easy access to fresh food, and a laid back approach to the pace of life are great attractions.
 Afternoon heat doesn't encourage work in the more southern regions; siesta intervenes from 14:00 to 17:00.
 A slower pace of life, geared to agricultural economies, also makes some visitors impatient.
 Away from tourist areas, English is not widely spoken, and a lower cost of living is common.

 It's easiest to think of the Mediterranean as having only two sorts of weather - settled, and unsettled.
 And then locate the four areas where predictable strong winds often occur.